Spirited Away: Television

 The film was aired on Nippon TV (NTV) in Japan, on 24 January 2003.
 It became NTV's most-watched film of all time with a 46.9% audience rating, surpassing the 35.1% record previously set by Princess Mononoke in 1999.

 In the United Kingdom, the film was watched by 670,000 viewers on BBC2 in 2010.
 This made it the year's most-watched foreign-language film on BBC, and the year's second highest foreign film on UK television (below the Indian Bollywood film Om Shanti Om).
 Spirited Away was later watched by 300,000 UK viewers on BBC2 in 2011, making it the year's most-watched foreign-language film on BBC2.
-Combined, the film drew a ,000 UK television viewership on BBC2 between 2010 and 2011.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the film holds a 96% approval rating based on 221 reviews, with an average rating of 8.6/10.
 The website's critics consensus reads, "Spirited Away is a dazzling, enchanting, and gorgeously drawn fairy tale that will leave viewers a little more curious and fascinated by the world around them."
 The site ranked it 28th on their "300 Best Movies of All Time" list in 2025.
 On Metacritic, it has a weighted average score of 96 out of 100 based on reviews from 41 critics, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film a full four stars, praising the work and Miyazaki's direction.
 Ebert also said that Spirited Away was one of "the year's best films", as well as adding it to his "Great Movies" list.
 Elvis Mitchell of The New York Times positively reviewed the film and praised the animation.
-Mitchell drew a favorable comparison to Lewis Carroll's Through the Looking-Glass, and wrote that Miyazaki's "movies are as much about moodiness as mood" and that "the prospect of animated figures' not being what they seem – either spiritually or physically – heightens the tension".
+Mitchell drew a favorable comparison to Lewis Carroll's Through the Looking-Glass, and wrote that Miyazaki's "movies are as much about moodiness as mood" and that "the prospect of animated figures not being what they seem – either spiritually or physically – heightens the tension."
 Derek Elley of Variety said that Spirited Away "can be enjoyed by sprigs and adults alike" and praised the animation and music.
 Kenneth Turan of the Los Angeles Times praised Miyazaki's direction and the voice acting, as well as saying that the film is the "product of a fierce and fearless imagination whose creations are unlike anything a person has seen before."
 Orlando Sentinels critic Jay Boyar also praised Miyazaki's direction and said the film is "the perfect choice for a child who has moved into a new home."